stennety/mywebsite/_posts/2022-08-15-how-to-test-anything-in-5-steps.md

 ---
 title: How to test anything in 5 steps
 tags:
-- testing
+- Testing
-- quality
+- Quality
-- process
+- Process
 date: 2022-08-15 00:00:00 +0100
 categories:
 - Testing